ashtonw7/writing-with-no-purpose/posts/monk.md

 — To find inner peace.

-— Man, you sure have a lot of statues around here.
+— Man, you sure have a lot of ornate statues around here.

 — We do.
 Each one represents a figure that we could all learn from.